perak/gasoline-turbo/README.md

 Visual UI
 =========

-Example application using this package (Gasoline Visual UI) you can see here: [https://petrol-vxjhqipnjh.now.sh/](https://petrol-vxjhqipnjh.now.sh/)
+Example application using this package (Gasoline Visual UI) you can see here: [https://petrol-dxjqjlwnpx.now.sh//](https://petrol-dxjqjlwnpx.now.sh/)

 Usage
 =====

-When installed as npm module, you can run CLI:
+When installed globally as npm module `npm install -g gasoline-turbo`, you can run CLI from your terminal:

 ```
 gasoline-turbo -i input.json -o output_dir -f blaze